 This parent recommends that your child’s teacher be trained in Krav Maga or “mixed martial arts at the very least!”
 They’d like the principal to run through a lockdown drill after handing out copies of this school’s evacuation plans.
 Additionally, they’re requesting that the background checks performed on all support staff be made available through either the parent portal or Schoology.

-This parent wants to know the teacher’s college GPA and her plans for pursuing a doctorate.
+This parent wants to know the teacher’s college GPA, her plans for pursuing a doctorate, and whether she has also acquired a nursing certification and is able to conduct COVID-19 testing on her own students.
 Has she been offered tenure, and if not, why?
 Is she married?
 Does she plan to get pregnant during the school year?
 If so, who’s her replacement?

 The No-Fun Parent

-Does this parent’s child really have severe allergies?
+Does this parent’s child really have immunity issues?
 Or are they just a wet blanket?
 We may never know.
-This parent is eager to remind everyone that celebrating birthdays with food is a definite “no-no.” They’re suggesting that Herman, the class turtle, be euthanized due to hygiene concerns.
-And don’t even think about including pencils or stickers with the kids’ Valentine cards either.
+This parent is eager to remind everyone that no, their child will not be attending the one in-person school day per week offered due to them high-risk, allergic to precisely 237 different food items, and unable to be around Herman, the class turtle, due to the possibility of turtles transmitting COVID-19 through their shells.
+In fact, this parent advises that Herman be euthanized due to hygiene concerns in general.
+And don’t even think about sending home pencils or stickers to keep up morale.
 This parent’s son had had adverse reactions to both adhesive and lead.

-Whether the teacher is explaining an upcoming science project or talking about the end-of-the-year field trip, this parent is here for none of it.
+Whether the teacher is explaining an upcoming science project or talking about their new online learning portal, this parent is here for none of it.
 This “We didn’t have any of this when I was in school!” parent will also spend the next few months instigating fights in community Facebook groups just for the sport of it.

-Sometimes back-to-school night is enough to make you consider homeschooling.
-That said, don’t miss this opportunity to meet your child’s teacher and fellow parents, who are sure to provide more entertainment than your favorite Netflix series.
+Back-to-school night is enough to make you consider homeschooling — even in a normal year.
+This year, maybe you leave it recommitting to doing that virtual learning thing all on your own?
+Nah.
+Either way, don’t miss this opportunity to meet your child’s teacher and fellow parents, who are sure to provide more entertainment than your favorite Netflix series.
 Enjoy and best of luck!